Cabin in the Blue Ridge mountains

 Pool table - Appalachian Promise - Mount Laurel Cabin Rentals - Blue Ridge, Georgia

 4:00pm – Hop in your car and drive over to nearby Blairsville.
 Enjoy a relaxing shuttle ride up to beautiful Brasstown Bald, the highest mountain in Georgia.
-The views are absolutely incredible, definitely some of the best views of the Appalachians in the area.
+The views are absolutely incredible!
 Here you are treated to panoramic views of 4 different states: Georgia, Tennessee, South Carolina, and North Carolina.

-7:00pm – Enjoy a fine dining experience at The Black Sheep, the best restaurant in the Blue Ridge area.
+7:00pm – Enjoy a fine dining experience at The Black Sheep, my favorite restaurant on Main Street.
 This wonderful fine dining establishment features an eclectic, accommodating menu sure to please everyone.
-Classy service and an elegant setting make this the perfect dinner date destination.
+The staff was nice enough to make us a delicious veggie pasta plate which wasn’t on the menu.
+Classy service and an elegant setting made this the perfect birthday dinner choice for our trip.
 Note: The Black Sheep is open until 9:30 pm on Friday and Saturdays, however, weekday hours end at 9pm.

 Day 3

-11:00am – Get ready a day of excitement, adventure, and fabulous views of the southern Appalachians!
+11:00am – While you are in the area, you really need to plan a whitewater rafting trip if you are up for some adventure.
+Get ready a day of excitement, adventure, and fabulous views of the southern Appalachians!
 Just a half hour away on the Tennessee border, you will find Wildwater Ocoee, one of the top places in the country for whitewater rafting and also home to the 1996 Olympic Whitewater competitions.

 The Class III and IV rapids provide an exhilarating setting for rafters of all levels (no experience required, however, you must be at least 12).
 Be prepared to get soaked, learn the ins and outs of maneuvering the raft, and most of all, have a once in a lifetime adventure!
 (Bring a change of clothes, you will be completely soaked after 3 hour adventure).
-Tip: Scan Groupon for promotions.
+This was my first rafting experience and I loved it.
+A bit scary as I fell out of the boat, but yes, I would do it again!

 White water rafting in Tennessee

 2:00pm – Head back into the downtown area for a casual lunch at Fightingtown Tavern, a great local sports/bar pub featuring an excellent menu and a beautiful outdoor patio.
-Great fresh selections (no microwaves or freezers here), allergy friendly options (check out the large gluten-free menu), friendly servers, and a classy sporty setting make this the perfect casual lunch choice.
+I love that they use no microwaves or freezers here and offer plenty of gluten-free choices.
+The servers are super friendly and I love the casual sports vibe.
+We chose to sit on the outdoor deck as the weather was perfect.

 3:00pm – After lunch head right downstairs to the Blue Ridge Olive Oil Company.
 Here you can sample dozens of locally made Olive Oils in a wide ranging assortment of flavors.
-A unique experience for anyone who loves Olive Oil.
-The Baklouti Green Chile Pepper and Herbes de Provence are both fantastic!
+This is a unique experience for anyone who loves Olive Oil.
+The Baklouti Green Chile Pepper and Herbes de Provence are my favorites.

 4:00pm – Head back to the cabin for a few hours of rest and relaxation.
 You will need it after your rafting adventure, which is a fantastic all over body workout.
-This is when your hot tub really comes in handy!
-Unwind and take in the picturesque wooded views.
-The gorgeous rustic setting provides the perfect year round setting, especially during the colorful fall season.
+We were really sore, so this hot tub came in handy.
+There is nothing better than stepping into a hot tub on a cool day and unwinding while enjoying the picturesque wooded views.
+I would imagine the scenery is even more spectacular during the peak of fall.

 6:00pm – Visit the lovely downtown area one last time.
 You will never get enough of this quaint setting.
 Pick one last restaurant for dinner.
 Christie’s Courtyard Grill, Southern Charm, and The Vine Wine Bar and Bistro Restaurant are all great options which provide a casual, yet classy setting.